-On April 17, 2020, we entered into a new debt agreement consisting of \$345 million aggregate principal amount of Exchangeable Notes.
+On April 17, 2020, we issued \$345 million aggregate principal amount of Exchangeable Notes.
 Under the terms of indenture, the Exchangeable Notes are exchangeable into our common stock under specified circumstances.
-During the three months ended June 30, 2021, a certain holder elected to convert \$10 million of the Exchangeable Notes for 1,269,497 shares of common stock.
+During the three months ended June 30, 2021, a certain holder elected to exchange \$10 million of the Exchangeable Notes for 1,269,497 shares of common stock.
 We elected to settle this conversion in shares of our common stock.
-As of June 30, 2021, we have \$335 million aggregate principal amount of Exchangeable Notes outstanding.
+As of September 30, 2021, we have \$333 million aggregate principal amount of Exchangeable Notes outstanding.
 See Note 6.
 Debt for further details.